 Providing reliable recommendations is not the only objective when deploying the recommender system.
 More often, we also expect the generated recommendations to be diverse and explainable.

 What we don’t want to achieve is some kind of restrictions or limitations for the users.
 And when we talk about the diversity of suggestions created by the selected model (collaborative filtering), we commonly use the term “serendipity.”
-This notion denotes unexpectedness multiplied by relevance (or cases when a user may be stuck in the limited area).
+This notion denotes unexpectedness multiplied by relevance (or cases when a user may be stuck in a limited area).
 So, the serendipity rate can’t be too low, which would mean the recommended items are too similar and create limitations of choice.
 Hence, the high serendipity would mean that not all user preferences are taken into account, and the list of recommendations is somewhat “blurred.”

 Another criterion of the recommender system’s success can be user confidence.
 A short description of the recommendation algorithm can be a good tool for evaluating this metric.
 For example: “People who bought this item also liked this one”, “You watched this movie, you may be interested in watching this one too”, etc.